salimzubair/TaggerBot/README.md

 2. **Subject Area**: TaggerBot uses a Linear Support Vector Classifier algorithm to determine the subject area of the document.
 The subject area field is a mult-label field with 8 classes.

 3. **Contains Sensitive Data**: TaggerBot uses a Linear Support Vector Classifier algorithm to determine whether or not a document contains sensitive data.
+In this case, sensitive data is archaeological information.
 This is a binary class field.

 4. **Document Summary**: Taggerbot uses an extractive text summarization algorithm to give a brief summary of all documents.